On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: A general uniformization theorem for N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces

 We now prove the main theorem of this paper:

-\begin{thm} Every N=2 superconformal DeWitt super-Riemann surface $M$ with body $M_B$ is N=2 superconformally equivalent to a $\mathcal{H}_{*>1}(2)$-supermanifold if and only if the first \v Cech cohomology group of $M_B$ with coefficients in the sheaf of holomorphic vector fields over $M_B$ is trivial, i.e., $\check{H}^1(M_B, TM_B) = 0$.
+\begin{thm} Every N=2 superconformal DeWitt super-Riemann surface $M$ with body $M_B$ is N=2 superconformally equivalent to a $\mathcal{H}_{*>1}(2)$-supermanifold if and only if the first \v Cech cohomology group of $M_B$ with coefficients in $\mathcal{L}^{-1} \otimes TM_B$ is trivial, where $\mathcal{L}$ is a holomorphic line bundle over $M_B$ and $TM_B$ is the tangent bundle of $M_B$.
+In other words, if $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B) = 0$, then any N=2 superconformal DeWitt supermanifold $M$ with body $M_B$ is N=2 superconformally equivalent to a supermanifold with transition functions of the form